Contrave - 8/90mg

 How Often Do I Take Contrave?

 Always follow your physician's and pharmacist's instructions.
-You will start Contrave at a lower dose and then slowing increase (titrate) your dose.
+You will start Contrave at a lower dose and then slowing increase (titrate) your dose as follows:

 |Week 1||1 Tablet||1 Tablet|